eugene-mindset/Seekr/docs/it5_dap.md

 * [X] Remove all python wildcard imports and replace them with exact imports (Eugene)
 * [X] Add more test cases (Eugene, Anderson, Jacob, Shaurya)
 * [X] Update dependencies (Jason)

+### Retrospective

+In this iteration we put the final touches on our app.
+We were able to implement the original vision we had for our application in this iteration.
+One of the biggest changes we made was to the frontend, in order to make the user experience as good as possible.
+We feel we have delievered on all our original goals.
+The biggest challenge was doing this during this difficult time.